aawarner/CNAT/README.md

 the ip address and credentials in the creds.json file for future use providing a true non interactive experience.
 The creds.json file has been added to .gitignore to ensure it is not tracked by git.

+When using the G, P, or D method the program will import the IP addresses in creds.json and make the instructed API call on all corresponding devices.

 **Examples**